 It’s fall and no matter what the weather, it’s invigorating to be riding on dirt.
-Enjoy this list of trails that beckon shoulder-season riding where you will experience cooler temperatures, fewer crowds and scenic vistas that reward the effort.
+Enjoy this list of trails for shoulder-season riding to experience cooler temperatures, fewer crowds and scenic vistas that reward the effort.

 Mountain biking often calls upon core strength, stamina, great balance and bike handling skills.
 With bikes adapted for rough terrain, the appeal of this off-road sport speaks to many—from novice to expert alike.
 Who can resist the smooth dirt or rock as you effortlessly glide downhill, or the technical aspects of picking your way through roots and rocks, or the satisfaction of conquering a climb?
 We think you’ll agree that some of the best mountain biking is on federal lands.

 Remember, safety first.
 Check with your local bike shop about bike and helmet rentals and remember to practice safe and responsible riding etiquette.

 Search By State: Arizona, Arkansas, California, Colorado, Florida, Georgia, Idaho, Iowa, Kansas, Kentucky, Maine, Michigan, Montana, Nevada, North Carolina, Oregon, Pennsylvania, Texas, Utah, Virginia, Wisconsin and Wyoming

 This northern section of the Arizona Trail, a trail that runs over 800 miles from Mexico to Utah, is located west of Page, Arizona.
 From the trailhead, mountain bikers are treated to 12.5 miles of trail south through the steep and rugged eastern flank of Buckskin Mountain.
 Expect sweeping views of the Vermilion Cliffs, Coyote Buttes, Kaibab Plateau and southern Utah.